maryi/CSCW-Project/Project report/ReportDocument.md

 #### 4.1.
 Survey feedback

 A survey was conducted to receive feedback on the usability and feasibility of MatchMaker Application.
+To review the survey form refer to [Appendix 4](https://github.com/maryi/CSCW-Project/blob/master/Project%20report/APPENDIX%204%20-%20Survey.pdf).
 The survey ran from November 21 - November 28, 2015.
 In total thirteen responses were received during the survey window.
 The survey was distributed to a wide range of people from a variety of backgrounds.

 Users were initially asked to imagine a recommendation system that helps user find the most suitable software to support spcific types of collaborative work.
 Users were then asked whether or not they would use the system or think it would be useful.
 One hundred percent of users responded ‘Yes’ and the majority further responded with comments indicating that it would help inform them of applications that are available which they may not be aware of.
 Additional feedback suggested this could be a useful service to find tools that would be helpful for conducting CSCW in a school or professional setting.